Frequently Asked Questions

 Do I Have to Pay Taxes on Workers' Comp Benefits?

 Workers' compensation benefits are not normally considered taxable income at the state or federal level.
-The lone exception arises when an individual also receives disability benefits through Social Security disability insurance (SSDI) or Supplemental Security Income (SSI).

 -

-What is the Difference Between Temporary and Permanent Disability Benefits?
+What Is the Difference Between Temporary and Permanent Disability Benefits?

 Temporary disability benefits are only available for a short amount of time, which differs by state.